jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 *Private Names*

 > You can access control the Name aspect to make the identifier of an object invisible.
-Assignment commands and execution control commands use this feature to simplify the way they are displayed.
+Assignment commands and execution flow commands use this feature to simplify the way they are displayed.

 As said, the texts about these subjects are not finished yet.